A Mutual Information Perspective on Multiple Latent Variable Generative Models for Positive View Generation: Related Works

 \section{Related Works}

 \paragraph{MLVGMs.} The idea of utilizing multiple latent variables is well-established in the generative models' literature, typically presented as an evolution of Latent Variable Generative Models (LVGMs).
-For instance, Variational Autoencoders (VAEs) \citep{VAE-1,VAE-2} leverage multiple latent variables to enhance the expressivity of approximate distributions, as demonstrated by architectures such as NVAE \citep{nvae} and Ladder VAE \citep{deep-ladder-vae}, or to improve latent disentanglement, as in \citet{disentangled-vlae}.
+For instance, Variational Autoencoders (VAEs) \citep{VAE-1,VAE-2} leverage multiple latent variables to enhance the expressivity of approximate distributions, as demonstrated by architectures such as NVAE \citep{nvae} and VD-VAE \citep{vdvae}, or to improve latent disentanglement, as in \citet{disentangled-vlae}.
 Similarly, Generative Adversarial Networks (GANs) \citep{GAN} have embraced this concept in models like LapGAN \citep{lap-gan}, BigGANs \citep{biggan,bigbigan}, and GigaGAN \citep{Giga-GAN}.
 Advances in Normalizing Flows \citep{NF-1,NF-2} have also incorporated multiple latent variables, with works like \citet{rg-flow} introducing architectures inspired by physics to achieve this goal.

-In such a rich environment, numerous applications of MLVGMs have emerged.
+In such a growing environment, numerous applications of MLVGMs have emerged.
 Of particular relevance in this context is the StyleGAN family \citep{style-gan,style-gan2,style-gan3,Style-GAN-XL}, which has been widely applied in image editing and manipulation tasks \citep{stylegan_manipulation,stylegan_translation,stylegan_edit1,stylegan_edit2}.
 More recently, MLVGMs have also been used as foundation models for non-generative downstream tasks, such as purification against adversarial attacks \citep{serez2024mlvgms}.

-Motivated by this growing body of research, in this work, we address the problem of quantitatively evaluating the impact of individual latent variables in MLVGMs.
-To this end, we propose a novel method based on information theory, capable of revealing underutilized variables and serving as a tool for further applications.
-Furthermore, we employ MLVGMs in an unprecedented way, that is to generate positive views for Self-Supervised Contrastive Representation Learning (SSCRL).
+Motivated by such a rapid expansion, in this work we propose a novel application in SSCRL and for the first time study how the ``generative load'' is spread across latent variables in the current architectures.

 \paragraph{SSCRL view generation.}